• Skip to primary navigation

 4

-Spinach pancakes that are gluten free, high in protein and barely taste like spinach at all!
-Get more veggies into your breakfast with these green pancakes.
+Spinach pancakes are delicious, gluten free and made with wholesome ingredients.
+Get more veggies into your breakfast with this recipe!

 Ingredients